Workshop Series and Certificate in Interdisciplinary Practice in Geriatrics (CIPG)

 What if I started the CIPG program during the previous 7-workshop cycle?

 If you started the CIPG program during the 7-workshop cycle, you still need to complete a total of seven workshops to earn the CIPG certificate.
 For example, if you already completed five of the seven workshops, you need to take two workshops from the new CIPG cycle.
 You can choose to attend whichever workshop(s) best fits your interests and needs.
 If you completed only one or two workshops from the 7-workshop series, you must complete all five workshops in the new CIPG series in addition to the requirements listed above.
-Unrepeated CIPG workshops completed since September 2008 will count towards your CIPG certificate.
-Workshops taken prior to September 2008 will not be credited towards the CIPG certificate to ensure that your knowledge base is current.
+Workshops taken prior to September 2009 will not be credited towards the CIPG certificate to ensure that your knowledge base is current.